-- PTO Meeting: October 8th at 6:30pm in the Naquag Library.
+- PTO Meeting: November 12th at 6:30pm in the Naquag Library.
 All parents are welcome to attend!
-We had a great turnout at our last meeting, and hope to see even more new faces!

 You can view the current Naquag School Newsletter HERE

 Curious to see what the Naquag students are creating in Mrs. Shephard’s Art class?
 You can check out her blog here: http://naquagart.blogspot.com/

 What are the origins of Wiser’s name?
 On December 22, 1686, a group of five Native Americans purchased a large parcel of land called Naquag.
 “Naquag” was a general name for the territory now comprising Rutland, Oakham, Hubbardston, Barre and parts of Princeton and Paxton.
 Possibly the same as Naiyag, meaning “an angle or corner,” and used by the Native Americans as a boundary.
 (Naig, ‘ point corner. ‘) One of the Native Americans who purchased the land was James Wiser, also known as Qualapunit.